-iPod Ready
+iPod, XM and SIRIUS Ready

-With the new iPod terminal, you'll be up and running in no time, now that this receiver's enhanced compatibility makes on-screen control of your iPod an added possibility.
+With the new iPod, XM and SIRIUS Radio terminals, you'll be up and running in no time.
+This receiver's enhanced compatibility makes XM HD Surround playback as well as on-screen control of your iPod, XM and SIRIUS Radio an added possibility.